dice-group/IGUANA/docs_new/configuration/metrics.md

 # Metrics

-Metrics are used to measure the performance of the system during the stresstest.
+Metrics are used to measure and compare the performance of the system during the stresstest.
 They are divided into Task metrics, Worker metrics, and Query metrics.

-Task metrics are calculated for the query executions of the whole task.
+Task metrics are calculated for every query execution across the whole task.
-Worker metrics are calculated for the query executions of each worker.
+Worker metrics are calculated for every query execution of one worker.
-Query metrics are calculated for each query and its executions inside the task or worker.
+Query metrics are calculated for every execution of one query across one worker and across every worker.

+The differences between the task, worker and query metrics will be more apparent with the exploratory explanation for the rdf results [here](./rdf_results.md).

 ## Configuration